RobertBurrellDonkin/library-management-system/README.md

 a service mesh such as Istio.
   * In this sort of **microservices architecture**, domain logic and functionality will be reused at the microservices level (rather than the library level).
-In this case, by calling the RESTful endpoints, as opposed to import library code.
+In this case, by calling the RESTful endpoints, as opposed to importing library code.
 * A multi-module project isn't needed for a thin microservice such as this, and we do not expect other projects to depend on code from this project.
 * We'll adopt a single module project design.